wdanilo/luna-rfcs/text/0000-luna-build.md

   is much easier to parse with a much less complex specification.
 - How much of this functionality can we inherit from existing tools (e.g. Stack or Cabal).
 It would be worth talking to Michael Snoyman about this.
+- What algorithm and system should we use for dependency resolution?